mi-pacman/rapture-controller/README.md

-# Controllers utilized by M.I Rapture
+# Proxy for Rapture by M.I